Ghugot/servicesio/README.md

 	]
 }
 ```
-Excellent ! ...
+Excellent !

 ### Partials views and fragment controllers

-But we have a problem.
-We did repeat ourselves between the 2 classes to create the partial view of a single _message_, and this is really, really bad.
+We have a problem.
+We did repeat ourselves between the 2 classes to create the partial view of a _message_, and this is really, really bad.

-Fortunaletely, there is a solution : To create a reusable element for that.
+Fortunately, there is a solution, and it is really easy : To create a reusable element.

-And it's really easy :

 ``` php
 namespace MyBundle\View;